Skip to content

 Naturalness

-Best naturalness: the sound is clean, warm, and lively, without artificial coloration or unwanted artifacts.
+Best naturalness – the sound is clean, warm, and lively, without artificial coloration or extraneous noises.

-Lack of naturalness: the sound feels artificial, colored, or plastic.
-Timbre recognition is lost (instruments don’t sound like they do in real life), becoming flat and fatiguing due to improper equalization or excessive compression.
+Lack – the sound feels artificial, colored, or plastic.
+You lose timbre recognition (instruments don’t sound like they do in real life), and the sound becomes flat and fatiguing due to incorrect equalization or excessive compression.

 .